 In general, studies have shown that air toxics levels are similar in urbanized areas across the nation.
 People are exposed to air toxics primarily through transportation, as motorists or passengers, or as residents who live near major highways or industries.
 Several air monitoring studies of air toxics in Colorado have been conducted, including in Denver, Grand Junction, Pueblo, Platteville and Garfield County.
 These studies have found that air toxics levels are generally below EPA levels of concern, though locally higher levels may be found near sources, both in urban areas and rural areas.
 An example of a source causing locally higher levels in rural areas is oil and gas development, which can have higher emissions during portions of the drilling and completions process, such as flowback.
-As discussed in the major initiatives section below, these emissions were addressed by Commission rulemaking in September, 2020.
+These emissions were addressed by Commission rulemaking in September, 2020.